Gietschier, StevenAssociate Professor, History

 A native of New York, Dr. Steven P. Gietschier joined the Lindenwood faculty in 2009.
-He is University Curator and Assistant Professor of History at Lindenwood since 2009.
+He is University Curator and Associate Professor of History.
 He and his wife Donna have lived in St. Louis since 1986.
-They have two daughters, two sons-in-law, and three grandsons.
+They have two daughters, two sons-in-law, and four grandsons.

 Educational and Professional Experience